 The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was announced on 30 November 2017 and formally established on 14 December 2017.
-The Commissioner is to provide an interim report to the Government by 30 September 2018 and a final report by 1 February 2019.
+Commissioner Kenneth Hayne was tasked to provide an interim report to the Government by 30 September 2018 and a final report by 1 February 2019.

-Stakeholders have been and will be subject to questioning about misconduct, and about instances where conduct, practices, behaviour or business activities fall below community standards and expectations, according to The Royal Commission’s Terms of Reference.
+Stakeholders called to appear before the Commission were subject to questioning about misconduct, and about instances where conduct, practices, behaviour or business activities fell below community standards and expectations, according to The Royal Commission’s Terms of Reference.

-As Australia's largest finance broking industry body, representing over 13,500 finance brokers, the MFAA has been monitoring the proceedings of The Royal Commission closely.
+As Australia's largest finance broking industry body, representing over 13,500 finance brokers, the MFAA monitored the proceedings of the Royal Commission closely, making multiple comprehensive submissions in defence of our industry.

 Royal Commission – MFAA February 2018 Submission